 Many lawyers prefer to be paid before they subtract the expenses, but the point is often negotiable.
 Of course, these matters should be settled before you hire a lawyer.
 If you agree to pay a contingent fee, your lawyer should provide a written explanation of the agreement, clearly stating how he or she will deduct costs.

-A. If you pay a set amount of money regularly to make sure that a lawyer will be available for any necessary legal service you might require, then you have a lawyer on retainer.
+If you pay a set amount of money regularly to make sure that a lawyer will be available for any necessary legal service you might require, then you have a lawyer on retainer.
 Businesses and people who routinely have a lot of legal work use retainers.
 By paying a retainer, a client receives routine consultations and general legal advice whenever needed.
 If a legal matter requires courtroom time or many hours of work, the client may need to pay more than the retainer amount.
 Retainer agreements should always be in writing.
+Most people do not see a lawyer regularly enough to need a lawyer on retainer.

 Prepaid legal services plans, which were discussed earlier, are similar in effect to retainer agreements: a small fee paid periodically ensures that a lawyer will be available to provide legal services at any time.